iZettle/sdk-ios/README.md

 ## Requirements
 * iOS 8 or later
 * Xcode 7 (iOS 9 SDK)
 * An iZettle SDK Key.
-Visit [iZettle Developer Page](https://www.izettle.com/se/developer) in order to obtain one.
+Visit [iZettle Developer Page](https://www.izettle.com/gb/developer) in order to obtain one. **Note: SDK keys only work for apps using the same bundle identifier as the one they key were issued for.**

 ## Installation